-In December 2015, the Federal Open Market Committee ("FOMC") began to tighten monetary policy by raising interest rates and setting the new target range for the federal funds rate at 1/4 percent to 1/2 percent and maintained their inflation target of 2 percent.
-This was the first change in the target federal funds rate since December 2008.
-The FOMC indicated that monetary policy remains accommodative after the increase, thereby supporting further improvements in labor market conditions and a return to 2 percent inflation.
-The path of the federal funds rate increase will depend on economic conditions and outlook.
-We anticipate that interest rates will continue to increase but remain below historic averages for an extended period of time and that financial markets will continue to have periods of high volatility and less liquidity.
+In December 2016, the Federal Open Market Committee ("FOMC") tightened monetary policy by setting the new target range for the federal funds rate at 1/2 percent to 3/4 percent.
+The FOMC indicated that monetary policy remains accommodative after the increase, thereby supporting further strengthening in the labor market and a return to 2 percent inflation.
+The path of the federal funds rate increase will depend on economic conditions and their impact on the economic outlook.
+We anticipate that interest rates will continue to increase but remain below historic averages and that financial markets may continue to have periods of high volatility and less liquidity.

 Deferred annuity contracts and interest sensitive life insurance policies with fixed and guaranteed crediting rates, or floors that limit crediting rate reductions, are adversely impacted by a prolonged low interest rate environment since we may not be able to reduce crediting rates sufficiently to maintain investment spreads.
 Financial results of long duration products that do not have stated crediting rate guarantees but for which underlying assets may have to be reinvested at interest rates that are lower than portfolio rates, such as structured settlements and term life insurance, may also be adversely impacted.
-Our investment strategy for structured settlements includes increasing investments in which we have ownership interests and a greater proportion of return is derived from idiosyncratic asset or operating performance.
+Our investment strategy for structured settlements includes increasing performance-based investments in which we have ownership interests and a greater proportion of return is derived from idiosyncratic asset or operating performance.
 We stopped selling new fixed annuity products January 1, 2014 and structured settlement annuities March 22, 2013.

-The following table summarizes the weighted average guaranteed crediting rates and weighted average current crediting rates as of December 31, 2015 for certain fixed annuities and interest-sensitive life contracts where management has the ability to change the crediting rate, subject to a contractual minimum.
-Other products, including equity-indexed, variable and immediate annuities, equity-indexed and variable life, and institutional products totaling \$5.95 billion of contractholder funds, have been excluded from the analysis because management does not have the ability to change the crediting rate or the minimum crediting rate is not considered meaningful in this context.
+The following table summarizes the weighted average guaranteed crediting rates and weighted average current crediting rates as of December 31, 2016 for certain fixed annuities and interest-sensitive life contracts where management has the ability to change the crediting rate, subject to a contractual minimum.
+Other products, including equity-indexed, variable and immediate annuities, and equity-indexed and variable life totaling \$5.60 billion of contractholder funds, have been excluded from the analysis because management does not have the ability to change the crediting rate or the minimum crediting rate is not considered meaningful in this context.

-(\$ in millions) Weighted average guaranteed crediting rates Weighted average current crediting rates Contractholder funds Annuities with annual crediting rate resets 3.04% 3.05% \$ 5,736 Annuities with multi-year rate guarantees (1) : Resettable in next 12 months 1.53 2.89 392 Resettable after 12 months 1.35 3.27 1,536 Interest-sensitive life insurance 4.00 4.06 6,933
+(\$ in millions) Weighted average guaranteed crediting rates Weighted average current crediting rates Contractholder funds Annuities with annual crediting rate resets 3.06% 3.07% \$ 5,328 Annuities with multi-year rate guarantees (1): Resettable in next 12 months 1.85 3.24 401 Resettable after 12 months 1.37 3.25 1,212 Interest-sensitive life insurance 3.97 4.02 6,932

-(1) These contracts include interest rate guarantee periods which are typically 5, 7 or 10 years.
+(1) These contracts include interest rate guarantee periods which are typically 5, 6 or 10 years.

-Investing activity will continue to decrease our portfolio yield as long as market yields remain below the current portfolio yield.
+Investing activity is likely to continue to decrease our portfolio yield as long as market yields remain below the current portfolio yield.
 The portfolio yield has been less impacted by reinvestment in the current low interest rate environment, as much of the investment cash flows have been used to fund the managed reduction in spread-based liabilities.
 The declines in both invested assets and portfolio yield are expected to result in lower net investment income in future periods.